-- Assume that some of the lead shielding has melted. - Survey the damaged source container and compare results with initial installation survey. - Examine the source container environment for any damage to the mounting structure (bolts, brackets) replacement of insulation or cooling system if such was supplied. - Leak test the source container for removable contamination. - Check the shutter mechanism for proper function. - If the survey results indicate an elevated radiation field: - Rope and post the area at 20 μ Sv/hr (2 mrem/hr). - Record names of all personnel who may have been in the restricted area. - Contact Endress+Hauser or a specifically licensed individual for further assistance.
+- Assume that some of the lead shielding has melted. - Survey the damaged source container and compare results with initial installation survey. - Examine the source container environment for any damage to the mounting structure (bolts, brackets) replacement of insulation or cooling system if such was supplied.

+- Secure the source container at its ring eyelet by suitable means. - Leak test the source container for removable contamination. - Check the shutter mechanism for proper function. - If the survey results indicate an elevated radiation field: - Rope and post the area at 20 μSv/hr (2 mrem/hr) - Record names of all personnel who may have been in the restricted area - Contact Endress+Hauser or a specifically licensed individual for further assistance.

-Endress+Hauser manufactures a series of fireproof source containers designed to withstand most fires.
+Endress+Hauser designed FQG66 to withstand most fires.
 The probability of a source capsule failing, even under fire or explosion conditions, is extremely rare.

-5.4 Equipment for Cases of Emergency
+4.4 Equipment for Cases of Emergency